oelcode/50FE-Stock-Ping/README.md

 ---

-# Nvidia 50 Series Founders Edition Stock Checker (UK) 🇬🇧
+# Nvidia 50 Series Founders Edition Stock Checker

 A Python script to monitor 50 Series Founders Edition graphics card stock, allowing you to immediately open a browser window to the product page and/or send notifications via Telegram when stock changes are detected.

-The script supports checking of all currently known 50 series Founders Edition, customisable check intervals (2 secs default), and notifications via sound, browser opening, and Telegram messages.
+The script supports checking of all currently known 50 series Founders Edition, customizable check intervals (10 secs default), and notifications via sound, browser opening, and Telegram messages.

 ---

 ## Features

+- **NEW - Support for all known locales**: The script has been updated to support all known locales.
+- **NEW - Quick config tool**: The new 'stockconfig.py' tool allows a quick way to ensure your config is properly setup to monitor the card(s) you want, and from the correct Nvidia store.
 - **Real-time Stock Monitoring**: Continuously checks NVIDIA's API for stock updates.
 - **Sound Alerts**: Plays a notification sound when stock is detected (Windows and macOS supported).
-- **Browser Auto Open**: Automatically opens the product page in your browser when stock is detected.
+- **Browser Auto Opening**: Automatically opens the product page in your browser when stock is detected.
 - **Status Updates**: Provides periodic status updates via console or Telegram.
 - **Telegram Notifications**: Sends alerts when stock status changes (e.g., in stock or out of stock).
-- **Telegram Status checking**: Use the `/status` command in Telegram to get the current status of the stock checker.
+- **Telegram Status Checking**: Use the `/status` command in Telegram to get the current status of the stock checker.
+- **SKU Validation**: Periodically (configurable) checks the API for updates to product information.
+Nvidia occasionally change this, so the script will warn you every 5 minutes for 25 minutes if there is a mismatch between the API information and the local configuration.
+Run 'stockconfig.py' to update your configuration

 ---